Janaverl/array-sort/README.md

 [back to top](##table-of-contents)

 ## bogo sort
-Bogo sort is a very inifficient way of sorting.
+This one is just for funn.
+Bogo sort is a very inefficient way of sorting.
 It is also known as permutation sort, stupid sort, slowsort, shotgun sort or monkey sort.

 It's as simple as slow: it sorts the values random, and checks if all the values are in place.
-If that's not the case, the are sorted randomly again and again checked if they are in place.
+If that's not the case, the are shuffled again and checked if they are in place this time.
 And so on.

 Each round of random sort is programmed like this:
 - the first element is swapped with a random element that comes after it (or itself)
 - the second element is swapped with a random element that comes after it (or itself)
 - and so on
-- the second last element is swapped with the last element or itsel
+- the second last element is swapped with the last element or itself
 - check if the list is sorted.
 If not: start over.

-this is an example of how one random sort could look like:
+this is an example of how one random shuffle could look like:

 | el        | random    | 10            | 5             | 9             | 4             | 1             |
 | ---       | ---       | ---           | ---           | ---           |     ---       | ---           |